Xyntha dual chamber syringe Powder for infusion

 Always follow your doctor's instructions carefully

-Tell all the doctors, dentists and pharmacists who are treating you that you are taking XYNTHA.
+Tell all the doctors, dentists and pharmacists who are treating you that you are using XYNTHA.

-If you are about to be started on any new medicine, including medicines obtained without a prescription, tell your doctor and pharmacist that you are taking XYNTHA.
+If you are about to be started on any new medicine, including medicines obtained without a prescription, tell your doctor and pharmacist that you are using XYNTHA.

 If you become pregnant while you are using XYNTHA, tell your doctor.